OktarinTentakel/lsd-landmark-style-definition/readme.md

 input[type='checkbox'].is__inverted[data-has__error='required'] {}
 ```

-Using double underscores here has several reasons:
+Using **double underscores** here has several reasons:

-1. we can use the same prefix style in both classes and attributes, which is
+1. we can use the **same prefix style** in both classes and attributes, which is
    not that easy, since the usable characters for both are quite limited
-2. underscores clearly separate a prefix from a word break
+2. underscores **clearly separate** a prefix from a word break
    (`is__highlight-with-a-twist`)
-3. underscores in data attributes have the nice effect, that the prefix does
+3. underscores in data attributes have the nice effect, that the **prefix does
-   not automatically get camel-cased in `element.dataset`, so `data-has__error`
+   not automatically get camel-cased** in `element.dataset`, so `data-has__error`
    stays `{has__error : "required"}` instead of becoming `hasError`, while
    attributes with hyphenated words behave as expected
    (`data-has__important-error` becomes `has__importantError`)
-4. double underscores prevent collisions with other classes/attributes, other
+4. double underscores **prevent collisions** with other classes/attributes, other
    frameworks and are nicely searchable

-"is" and "has" are charming prefixes, because they are short and concise.
+"is" and "has" are charming prefixes, because they are **short and concise**.
 Usually a variant is something an element "is" permanently, while a status is
 usually something an element "has" for a certain time.
 Sometimes this idea does
 not work language-wise, but one of these prefixes should always fit.